2021 Maricopa County presidential ballot audit: Background

-On March 31, 2021, the Arizona Senate Republican caucus, led by Senate President Karen Fann, hired four firms to examine the ballots in Maricopa County in the races for President and for the United States Senate, with a Florida-based company called Cyber Ninjas being the lead firm.
+On March 31, 2021, the Arizona Senate Republican caucus, led by Senate President Karen Fann, hired four firms to examine the ballots in Maricopa County in the races for President and for the United States Senate, with Florida-based company Cyber Ninjas being the lead firm.
 Cyber Ninjas' owner, Doug Logan, is a Trump supporter and a proponent of Trump's claims of voter fraud.
-The process involves an audit to search for evidence of fraud, and a hand recount of the 2.1 million ballots cast in Maricopa County.
+The process involved an audit to search for evidence of fraud, and a hand recount of the 2.1 million ballots cast in Maricopa County.
 The hand recount was managed by Wake Technology Services, which reportedly had been hired for a previous audit in a rural Pennsylvania county by Trump attorney Sidney Powell, who has promoted numerous conspiracy theories about the election.
 The firm works primarily in the healthcare sector with little to no experience with elections.

 The Arizona Republicans provided $150,000 of funding from the State Senate operating budget, while nearly $5.7 million was provided by five groups spearheaded by Trump supporters seeking to delegitimize the 2020 election results, including lawyer Sidney Powell, and the following other persons.
 Patrick Byrne, the former CEO of Overstock.com and promoter of 2020 election conspiracy theories, donated one million dollars to the effort and created a website to raise further funds, which was promoted by former Trump national security advisor Michael Flynn.
 The fundraising was conducted through a 501(c)(4) organization, a tax code provision intended primarily for the promotion of social welfare.
-One America News personalities also created a dark money organization to raise funds, while providing extensive coverage of the audit that drew praise from Trump.
+One America News Network (OANN) personalities also created a dark money organization to raise funds, while providing extensive coverage of the audit that drew praise from Trump.
 Senator Wendy Rogers, who supported the claims that Trump had won the election in Arizona as well as nationally, extensively promoted the audit on social media.

-CueCat inventor J. Hutton Pulitzer claims to have invented a system for detecting "kinematic markers" that was being used by Cyber Ninjas.
-Pulitzer is also said to be the originator of the claim that Chinese ballots with paper containing bamboo are part of the claimed fraud.

 Conduct and concerns

+Kelly Townsend former House Elections Committee chair who had a long history in Arizona platforming claims of rigged voting machines dating back over a decade to 2010 when she led the Suprise Arizona Tea Party meeting, publicly pushed for a forensic audit on her social media beginning in 2017 and Townsend played a substantial role in spreading conspiracies surrounding Sharpies and a conspiracy that counterfeit ballots were flown in on planes which Townsend promoted widely on her various social media in late 2020 leading to the audit.